Andre Rison: Other interests

-On May 30, 2017, Rison was one of eight new inductees announced for the Michigan Sports Hall of Fame in Detroit.
-The induction ceremony took place on September 15, 2017.
+Rison was inducted into the Michigan Sports Hall of Fame in Detroit on September 15, 2017.

 Personal life

 Rison dated Lisa Lopes of TLC on and off from 1993 to 2001.
 Their relationship was rocky, marked with domestic violence allegations.
-During one altercation in 1994, Lopes lit his shoes on fire in the bathtub, burning his house down; she was charged with first-degree arson.
+During one altercation in 1994, Lopes lit his shoes on fire in the bathtub, burning their house down; she was charged with first-degree arson.

 Andre's son, Hunter Rison, played as a true freshman wide receiver for Michigan State University in 2017, before transferring to Kansas State University in 2018.
 While at Kansas State, he was charged with battery of a young woman in June 2019.
 Shortly thereafter, he pledged to attend Fullerton College in 2020.
 After waiting out part of the COVID-19 pandemic in Arizona with his mother Racquel Banks, Hunter enrolled and played at Grand Valley State University in 2021.